-Figures 2 and 20 - 28 The Structure Plan Maps illustrate the desired road and streetscape outcomes arising from implementation of the Rules and are to be considered where any development requires assessment for Resource Consent purposes.
+Figures 2 and 20-28 The Structure Plan Maps illustrate the desired road and streetscape outcomes arising from implementation of the Rules and are to be considered where any development requires asser for Resource Consent purposes.
+Roads shown on the Structure Plan Maps are those that are required, however it is anticipated that additional roads will also be constructed.